eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 We need to implement the following mappers:

-* Creation of AAS triggered by creation of new `namespaces`
+* Creation of an AAS triggered by creation of new `namespaces`
-* Creation of submodel triggered by creation of `feature`
+* Creation of a SM triggered by creation of `feature`
-* Creation and update of submodel element triggered by creation and modification of a `property` or `feature`
+* Creation and update of an SME triggered by creation and modification of a `property`

 #### Map from Thing Creation to AAS Creation

-The following snippet performs a mapping to an AAS, and we will run it every time a Thing is created.
+The following snippet performs a mapping to an AAS.
+It is executed every time a Thing is created.

 ```javascript
 function mapFromDittoProtocolMsg(